yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 myAwesomeFunction(something);
 ```

-We can see that function declaration, same as variable declaration, also follows `var something = somethingElse` pattern.
+We can see that function declaration, same as variable declaration, also follows the `var something = somethingElse` pattern.
 Because in JavaScript, function and variable are essentially the same, we can introduce one function as a parameter into another function like this:

 ```js
 square = function (a) {